chesahkalu/azure_administrator/virtual_network.md

 After purchasing a domain name, To host the domain name with Azure DNS, you first need to create a DNS zone for that domain.
 A DNS zone holds all the DNS entries for your domain.
 You can create a DNS zone in Azure DNS by using the Azure portal, Azure PowerShell, or the Azure CLI.
 After you create a DNS zone, you can add DNS records to the zone.
 DNS records are used to map domain names to IP addresses.

-1. DNS Zone: Start by creating a DNS zone, providing the `Domain name`, `subscription`, `resource group and location`.
+1. `DNS Zone`: Start by creating a DNS zone, providing the `Domain name`, `subscription`, `resource group and location`.
 The DNS zone is the container for all the DNS records for a domain.
 You can create a DNS zone in Azure DNS by using the Azure portal, Azure PowerShell, or the Azure CLI.
 After you create a DNS zone, you can add DNS records to the zone.

-2. Get the Name Servers: After creating a DNS zone, you need to get the name servers for the zone.
+2. `Get the Name Servers`: After creating a DNS zone, you need to get the name servers for the zone.
 The name servers are the servers that host the DNS records for your domain.
 You need to provide these name servers to your domain registrar to delegate the domain to Azure DNS.
 You can get the name servers for a DNS zone in Azure DNS by using the Azure portal, Azure PowerShell, or the Azure CLI.

-3. Update the Domain Registrar: After getting the name servers for a DNS zone, you need to update the domain registrar with the name servers.
+3. `Update the Domain Registrar`: After getting the name servers for a DNS zone, you need to update the domain registrar with the name servers.
 The domain registrar is the company where you purchased the domain name.
 You need to provide the name servers to the domain registrar to delegate the domain to Azure DNS.
 After you update the domain registrar with the name servers, Azure DNS can host the DNS records for your domain.

-4. Verify delegation of domain name services: The next step is to verify that the delegated domain now points to the Azure DNS zone you created for the domain.
+4. `Verify delegation of domain name services`: The next step is to verify that the delegated domain now points to the Azure DNS zone you created for the domain.
 This process can take as few as 10 minutes, but might take longer.

 To verify the success of the domain delegation, query the start of authority (SOA) record.
 The SOA record is automatically created when the Azure DNS zone is set up.
 You can verify the SOA record using a tool like `nslookup`.

-5. Configure DNS settings through DNS Records: After creating a DNS zone, you can add DNS records to the zone.
+5. `Configure DNS settings through DNS Records`: After creating a DNS zone, you can add DNS records to the zone.
 DNS records are used to map domain names to IP addresses.
 You can add the following types of DNS records to a DNS zone:
     - **A**: Maps a domain name to an IPv4 address.
     - **AAAA**: Maps a domain name to an IPv6 address.
     - **CNAME**: Maps a domain name to another domain name.